-In August 2009, six partners signed the Memorandum of Understanding that officially established the Alaska Coastal Rainforest Center.
-As of October 2010, the organization's bylaws have allowed other partners to join the ACRC.
-Organizations in our Partner Network are listed here.
+In August 2009, six partners signed the Memorandum of Understanding that officially established the Alaska Coastal Rainforest Center (designated by MOU after name).
+Funding organizations are listed with a *.

 - U.S. Geological Survey, Alaska Area